 He is a graduate of The Neighborhood Playhouse a student of Sanford Meisner.
 He can be seen in the documentary "Sanford Meisner: The Theater's Best Kept Secret", directed by Academy Award-winning Director, Sidney Pollack, as well as in the definitive document of Mr. Meisner at work, the 8 hour classic:"Sanford Meisner Master Class."

 other influences have been the innovations of Viola

 Heathcote.
 Also, the theories and methods of Alternatives to Violence and Nonviolent Communication.
 Another large contribution to Dr.

 Santana's development has been the visioning influence of Archetypal

-Psychology and his postgraduate studies with some of that
+Psychology from his postgraduate studies with some of that

 field's guiding lights: Mary

 Pacifica Graduate Institute

 As a young actor, José originated leading roles in world premiers of works by some of our most important international contemporary playwrites: three world premiers of Pulitzer Prize-winning playwright David Mamet's works: "The Blue Hour" directed by Mr. Mamet, at Joe Papp's Public Theater in New York City; "Edmond" directed by Gregory Mosher at Chicago's Goodman Theater and in its OBIE Award-winning production, at the legendary Provincetown Playhouse in Greenwich Village; and Mamet's adaptation of Anton Chekhov's "The Cherry Orchard", with Oscar Nominee (Fargo) W.H.Macy.